top of page

 What is Global Caravan Tribal Bellydance format?

-Developed by Paulette Ree’s Denis, GCTB is a structured format of Tribal Bellydance.
+Developed by Paulette Ree’s Denis, Global Caravan Tribal Bellydance (also referred to Global Caravan Dance) is a structured format of Tribal Bellydance.
 There is an abundant list of moves, exciting combinations and formations.
-Dancers can dive deep into this format through Paulette’s intensive certification program called ‘Collective Soul’.
-Dedicated teachers take their studies one step further with continuing development through the Teacher Training intensives.
+Dancers can dive deep into this format through Paulette’s intensive certification program called ‘Collective Soul’, while teachers continue to enhance their skills through the accredited Teacher Training intensives.
 You can read more about Global Caravan Tribal Bellydance at globalcaravandance.com.

 What is the physical ability requirement and the physical intensity of the classes?